collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [Roman Zenka](https://stackexchange.com/users/-1/420-roman-zenka) on 2010-12-27
 - score: 0

-<p>People do not believe or disbelieve in God to explain away evidence, but because they feel a need that the belief satisfies.
-I do not think evidence would create such a need in me, so I would conclude that no amount of evidence would make me believe. </p>
+People do not believe or disbelieve in God to explain away evidence, but because they feel a need that the belief satisfies.
+I do not think evidence would create such a need in me, so I would conclude that no amount of evidence would make me believe.

-<p>It would be more like some kind of spiritual awakening, when I realize I could unlock my true potential and live much more happily if I accept the idea of God's existence... and even then I would not really believe, I would just utilize the power of the idea.</p>
+It would be more like some kind of spiritual awakening, when I realize I could unlock my true potential and live much more happily if I accept the idea of God's existence... and even then I would not really believe, I would just utilize the power of the idea.

-<p>I realized some time ago that I can make myself believe pretty much anything, if I really focus on it, and that kind of ruined the whole belief thing for me.
+I realized some time ago that I can make myself believe pretty much anything, if I really focus on it, and that kind of ruined the whole belief thing for me.
 Belief is just something I do with my organs, to my profit or to my detriment, something I chose or that the circumstances force upon me.
 There is exactly the same amount of God in it as in everything else.
-This amount is called either zero, or one, or infinity, depending whom you ask, but it all means the exact same thing, as there is just one world around us and all these people are referring to the same thing.</p>
+This amount is called either zero, or one, or infinity, depending whom you ask, but it all means the exact same thing, as there is just one world around us and all these people are referring to the same thing.

 ## Answer 1549